 For Suede Leather Boots:

 Clean the boots of excessive dirt with a dry horse hair brush.
 Use a suede brush to keep the grain of the leather clean.
+The color of the suede can be revitalized using our Mystique Oil.
+Apply by dabbing lightly, without rubbing the oil into the leather.
 Apply a silicon spray once or twice a year.

 Store the boots in a dry well ventilated space.
 Do not store any boots in a wet or damp area.